YousefSebai/Sales-Marketing/README.md

 The report includes multiple interactive pages with slicers and filters:

 1. **Sales Overview**
-   - Total Revenue, Profit, and Cost KPIs
+   - The Highest Month Revenue Were January and the lowest were December
-   - Monthly and yearly sales trends
+   - The Highest Year in Revenue were 2023 with 629.5k and the Lowest were 2024 with 405k
-   - Regional performance analysis
+   - The Highest Sales Region was Europe wiht 0.45M and South America were the lowest with 0.38M

 2. **Marketing Performance**
-   - Campaign ROI and conversion analysis
+   - The Highest Marketing Campaign Were Spring Promo 2024 and the lowest were Summer Deals
-   - Customer engagement metrics
+   - The Revenue of the Online store with 67.14% from the total revenue where the In-store were the rest
-   - Marketing spend vs. sales impact
+   - The Highest Lead Source were The Email were the Website Was the lowest One

 3. **Product Insights**
    - Top-selling and underperforming products